gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 ![Image of Price Histogram](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/plots/priceHistogram.png)

 It can be concluded that this histogram is skewed to the right with some outliers listed between $750 and $1000.
 It's bulked is right around $100 and $250 however as what one would expect.

+---

+### Analysis 2
+#### Is booking rate different for different cancellation policies?

+I will use hypothesis testing here.
+Here we have:
+* H0: Cancellation policy doesn't affect the average booking rate.
+* H1: Cancellation policy affects the booking rate.
+When a place is booked, it can be expected that it would then have a review following the stay.
+Thus, I will use reviews per month to measure the booking rate of a listing.